About the PNCC

 The Network is governed by an elected Executive Committee, composed of the President, and sub-regional Vice-Presidencies representing North, Central, and South America, and the Caribbean.

-Vice President - North America
+Vice-President - North America

-Vice President - Central America
+Vice-President - Central America

-Vice President - South America
+First Vice-President - South America

 Member of the National Assembly, Ecuador

 Second Vice-President - South America

 Senator, Trinidad and Tobago